kennethkimosop/kennethkimosop/README.md

 ---

 ## 🌟 Featured Projects
-Here are a few of my highlighted works.
-More on [my website](http://kennethkim-onrender.com) 🚀
+Here are a few of my highlighted works. 🚀

 - **[CloudMart E-Commerce Platform](https://github.com/kennethkimosop/cloudmart)**
   Deployed with AWS EC2 & Docker, with CI/CD pipelines and monitoring.